bmolnar91/workbook/module_oop.md

 The standard query operators are the methods that form the LINQ pattern.
 Most of these methods operate on sequences, where a sequence is an object whose type implements the `IEnumerable<T>` interface or the `IQueryable<T>` interface.
 The standard query operators provide query capabilities including filtering, projection, aggregation, sorting and more.

 Although it looks as if `IEnumerable<T>` has been redefined to include these additional methods, in fact this is not the case.
 The standard query operators are implemented as a new kind of method called extension methods.
-Extensions methods "extend" an existing type; they can be called as if they were instance methods on the type.
+Extension methods "extend" an existing type; they can be called as if they were instance methods on the type.
 The standard query operators extend `IEnumerable<T>` and that is why you can write `numbers.Where(...)`.

-// To get started using LINQ, all that you really have to know about extension methods is how to bring them into scope in your application by using the correct using directives.
+//To get started using LINQ, all that you really have to know about extension methods is how to bring them into scope in your application by using the correct using directives.
 From your application's point of view, an extension method and a regular instance method are the same.//

-//Query syntax vs. Method syntax//
+//For readability, use Query syntax over Method syntax whenever possible.//

 #### What are the advantages and disadvantages of lazy loading?
+WIP

+Lazy loading (also called on-demand loading) is an optimization technique for the online content, be it a website or a web app.

+Instead of loading the entire web page and rendering it to the user in one go as in bulk loading, the concept of lazy loading assists in loading only the required section and delays the remaining, until it is needed by the user.

+Advantages:
+* On-demand loading reduces *time consumption* and *memory usage* thereby optimizing content delivery.
+Only a fraction of the web page is loaded at first, which takes considerably less time, while the loading of the rest of the section is delayed which saves storage.
+All of this enhances UX as the requested content is fed in no time.
+* Unnecessary code execution is avoided.
+* Optimal usage of time and space resources makes it a cost-effective approach from the point of view of business persons (website owners).

+Disadvantages:
+* The extra lines of code, to be added to the existing ones, to implement lazy load makes the code a bit complicated.
+* May affect the website's ranking on search engines sometimes, due to improper indexing of the unloaded content.

 #### How to use of “yield” keyword?
 Mention at least one practical scenario where it can be used?
 WIP